braintree/pg_ha_migrations/README.md

 > **Warning**: If you rebuild the Docker container _without_ using `docker-compose build` (or the `--build` flag), it will not respect the `PGVERSION` environment variable that you've set if image layers from a different version exist.
 The Dockerfile uses a build-time argument that's only evaluated during the initial build.
 To change the Postgres version, you should explicitly provide the build argument: `docker-compose build --build-arg PGVERSION=15`. **Using `bin/setup` handles this for you.**

+> **Warning**: The Postgres Dockerfile automatically creates an anonymous volume for the data directory.
+When changing the specified `PGVERSION` environment variable this volume must be reset using `--renew-anon-volumes` or booting Postgres will fail.  **Using `bin/setup` handles this for you.**

 Running tests will automatically create a test database in the locally running Postgres server.
 You can find the connection parameters in `spec/spec_helper.rb`, but setting the environment variables `PGHOST`, `PGPORT`, `PGUSER`, and `PGPASSWORD` will override the defaults.

 To install this gem onto your local machine, run `bundle exec rake install`.